 In 2011, the World Wildlife Fund (WWF) produced a map of the protected areas of Cameroon at the request of the government.
-Simultaneously, observations had been made by conservation groups that mining permits were being granted inside of Cameroon’s protected areas, though the origin and credibility of the data was unclear.
+Simultaneously, observations had been made by conservation groups that mining permits were being granted inside of Cameroon’s protected areas, though the origin and credibility of the data were unclear.

 Also in 2011, several mining companies presented their credentials to the conservators of the Campo Ma’an and Nki National Parks to inform them that they would begin mining exploration activities inside these protected areas.
 This propelled WWF, CED, and RELUFA (The Reseau de Lutte contre la Faim – an organization that aims to fight hunger in Cameroon) to make an official request to the Ministry of Mines for all valid mining permits.